 "Knowledge is of two kinds.
 We know a subject ourselves, or we know where we can find information on it." – Samuel Johnson

-The goal of the Cancer Resource Library is to provide information to help patients and families make informed decisions during difficult times.
-The library offers access to current information about cancer prevention, treatment and support.
+The goal of the Cancer Resource Center is to provide information to help patients and families make informed decisions during difficult times.
+The Resource Center offers access to current information about cancer prevention, treatment and support.
 A professional medical librarian and volunteers are on hand to assist visitors.
-Books and videotapes may be used in the library or borrowed.
-Some materials can be mailed for those unable to get to the library and information is also available on other health topics.
+Books and videotapes may be used in the resource center or borrowed.
+Some materials can be mailed for those unable to get to the center and information is also available on other health topics.

-The Cancer Resource Library is an American Cancer Society Information Center and is open to the public.
+The Cancer Resource Center is an American Cancer Society Information Center and is open to the public.
 All services are free.

 Services and Resources: